-Prerequisites: Geometry and concurrent enrollment in Algebra 2 Grades: 9-12 Length: 1 Year Course #: 2003421 AP Physics 1 is an algebra-based, introductory college-level physics course.
-Students cultivate their understanding of physics through inquiry-based investigations as they explore these topics: kinematics, dynamics, circular motion and physics through inquiry-based investigations as they explore these topics: kinematics, dynamics, circular motion and gravitation, energy, momentum, simple harmonic motion, torque and rotational motion, electric charge and electric force, DC circuits, and mechanical waves and sound.
+Prerequisites: Geometry and concurrent enrollment in Algebra 2

+AP Physics 1 is an algebra-based, introductory college-level physics course.
+Students cultivate their understanding of physics through inquiry-based investigations as they explore these topics: kinematics, dynamics, circular motion and gravitation, energy, momentum, simple harmonic motion, torque and rotational motion, electric charge and electric force, DC circuits, and mechanical waves and sound.
 This course requires that twenty-five percent of instructional time will be spent in hands-on laboratory work, with an emphasis on inquiry-based investigations that provide students with opportunities to demonstrate the foundational physics principles and apply the science practices.